-Partner On-site Renewable Commitments
+Partner On-site Renewables Commitments

 As a component of the Green Power Partnership's On-site Renewables Challenge, EPA is highlighting the tangible commitments made by Partners to increase the deployment of on-site renewable energy systems by 2020.
 Below is a comprehensive list of EPA's Green Power Partners that have made specific commitments.

 If your organization is interested in making an on-site renewables commitment, please complete and return the On-site Renewables Commitment form (PDF) (2 pp, 152K).